 Supported by the International Student Community Team, we look for ways to cultivate a culturally competent, globally knowledgeable, inclusive and socially responsible student body.
 GDI currently offers the following initiatives:

-The International Student Community Team contributes to the development of an intentional and comprehensive plan of engagement that supports and enhances the Global Diversity efforts of DCE.
-As the functional arm of GDI; ISCT has four operational goals:
+The Global Beavers Team contributes to the development of an intentional and comprehensive plan of engagement that supports and enhances the Global Diversity efforts of DCE.
+As the functional arm of GDI; GBT has four operational goals:

-The mission of ISCT is to facilitate cross-cultural learning.
-By joining ISCT as a member, you can sign up to enjoy culturally diverse experiences while also receiving rewards for your engagement.
+The mission of GBT is to facilitate cross-cultural learning.
+By joining GBT as a member, you can sign up to enjoy culturally diverse experiences while also receiving rewards for your engagement.
 Your membership card will be stamped for every global diversity event you attend–making you eligible for three levels of rewards:

 Provide students with opportunities to critically explore the world and engage in transformative learning experiences.